JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedDevelopment.rst

 Getting Your Patch Accepted
 ---------------------------

-If you are interested in contributing to Twisted for the f.html time, consider working on an existing ticket rather than contributing a new feature.
+If you are interested in contributing to Twisted for the first time, consider working on an existing ticket rather than contributing a new feature.
 Fixes for existing problems or implementations of already-requested features will generally take priority over new ideas.
-Consider discussing the work you want to do with `other Twisted developers f.html </content/pages/Twisted/TwistedCommunity.html>`_.
+Consider discussing the work you want to do with `other Twisted developers first </sphinxwiki/content/pages/Twisted/TwistedCommunity.html>`_.

 Familiarize yourself with project policies and coding standards and make sure your full contribution (code, test, documentation, design) adheres to it.
 See: `Policies <#policies>`__.